TOP 10 books with and about aviation. See our recommendations!

 Nicknamed "Herman the German" by his fellow "Flying Tigers" volunteers, Gerhard Neumann was more than a fan of flying - he was an avatar.
 Neumann catalogs his adventures, achievements and contributions in the close but flourishing world of aviation in these memoirs.

-The book traces his journey from his beginnings as an aircraft mechanic with the legendary "Flying Tigers" to China during World War II, to the time he became an "aircraft engineer" and finally an influential executive in the glory years of the postwar period at GE Aviation.
+The book traces his journey from his beginnings as an aircraft mechanic with the legendary "Flying Tigers" to China during World War II, until he became an "aircraft engineer" and finally an influential executive in the glory years of the postwar period at GE Aviation.

 "The harder I work, the luckier I am."